chuyskywalker/kindling/README.md

 Setup
 -----

-I *HIGHLY* reccommend that you install the Kindling in your webserve like this:
+I *HIGHLY* reccommend that you install the Kindling in your webserver like this:

 ```
 + /var/www/site.com/